QiLinXue/ICS3U/Assignment 1/README.md

 # PhysicsAcademy (WIP)
 An all in one physics program where once can gain an intuitive understanding of physical concepts through various simulations.

-## Dependencies
+## How to Install
-* [Fisica Physics Library](http://www.ricardmarxer.com/fisica/) Physics Library (Simplified Wrapper for Box2D)
+First, install the [Fisica Physics Library](http://www.ricardmarxer.com/fisica/) which is a simplified physics wrapper for Box2D.
+The program will not run without it.
+The default user is EXPERIMENTAL, which I used to test many of the features.

-* All fonts/files used are already installed in the data folder
+I created a complementary user with a default setup.
+The username is Seidel and the password is ICS3U.
+You can also register to create a new user.

 ## Flowchart
 This is a very basic outline used to guide the programming process.
 Each color represents a different screen, and it is always possible to switch between consecutive screen modes at any point in the program.
 Similar colors represent similar programs.